Zestus01/zestus01.github.io/Blogs/week7.md

 ## Week 7, third week of inperson.

 ### To pseudocode or not to pseudocode that is the question.
 A question that has only one answer.
 To pseudocode is to think, something that is in low amount these days, espicially from this author.
+It is a rare occasion that I think about things, but when I do I make an artificial "intelligence" to play Tic-Tac-Toe.
+I say "intelligence" because the AI couldn't pass a Turing test to save it's own fake life.
+One of the few, starting to become many, cases where pseudocoding is extremely helpful.

+### Step one in pseudocoding is figuring out the problem.
+In this case the overarching problem was how to decide the best move in Tic-Tac-Toe.
+Statistically the best first move in Tic-Tac-Toe is to place in a corner, second move is to be in the middle.
+After the intial moves from both players the best move is to set up a potential win and otherwise block.
+Break this down even more into the base question "How to see a potential win."
+Seems a semi difficult question, but finding an "actual win" isn't much different.
+Whichever move after placing a mark is one away from a win, boom potential win.
+First step of pseodocoding done, now to think about implementing.

+### Step two is thinking in coding paradigms.
+How am I going to implement the solution to the problem that I found to be the root problem.